 OUR PRODUCT PLATFORM

-INDIGO’s reporter cell systems are engineered to provide optimal assay sensitivity and dynamic range when quantifying receptor activity.
+INDIGO’s luciferase reporter cell systems are engineered to provide optimal assay sensitivity and dynamic range when quantifying receptor activity.
 Following ligand-activation, the receptor complex acts to induce expression of the luciferase reporter.
 Upon addition of detection reagent, the intensity of light emission from the luciferase reaction directly correlates to the activation status of the specific receptor.
-All INDIGO receptor reporter assay systems incorporate a detection reagent specially formulated to provide stable light emission over at least 1 hour, thus allowing users the ability to dispense detection reagent into all assay wells prior to commencing activity measurements.
+All INDIGO reporter assay kits incorporate a detection reagent specially formulated to provide stable light emission between 5 and 90+ minute after initiating the luciferase reaction, thus allowing users the ability to dispense detection reagent into all assay wells prior to commencing activity measurements.
 This eliminates the need for a luminometer equipped with injectors and allows plates to be processed in batch, which dramatically reduces the start-to-finish read time of assay plates.

-INDIGO Biosciences’ nuclear receptor reporter assays are optimally configured for processing in 96- and 384-well format assay plates.
+INDIGO Biosciences’ luciferase reporter assays are optimally configured for processing in 96- and 384-well format assay plates.
 Single plate kits (1x 96- and 1x 384-well) are offered as all-inclusive assay systems.
-Each kit includes nuclear receptor reporter cells, an assay plate, all required reagents (optimized culture media, positive-control agonist, and detection reagent), as well as a detailed Technical Manual.
+Each kit includes luciferase reporter cells, an assay plate, all required reagents (optimized culture media, positive-control agonist, and detection reagent), as well as a detailed Technical Manual.

-Five basic configurations of our nuclear receptor reporter assay System kits are offered:
+Five basic configurations of our luciferase reporter assay kits are offered:

 - 3x 32 assays in a 96-well format plate.